Call NOW! 0433 655 800 or

 In order to safety supervise and run a confined space project you may require our advanced training, although you may not need to enter the space yourself, you need to be aware of the risks and equipment checks that need to be in place to adequately protect people under your control.

 However, in order to be completely compliant and cover all positions required with confined space work you or your team may require our additional training which includes operate breathing apparatus, first aid and confined space rescue training.
-Please see our other confined space courses we offer under our Courses tab.
+Please see our other non-accredited training we offer under our Courses tab.

 The advanced training is designed for workers requiring training in safely working in confined space at work sites within: